avine/formation-angular-base/doc/course/public/12_forms.md

 ## Forms - Validators 2/3

-- Use the `.errors` property on the `NgModel` directive the track the validation errors
+- Use the `.errors` property on the `NgModel` directive to track the validation errors

 - Here's an example with a form field that is *required* and must be a *valid email*